modio/modio-docs/public/en-us/features/authentication/s2s.md

 Prior to this flow, you must first create an OAuth Client on your game dashboard, to store on your secure server for Step 1.

 1. Studio Secure Server calls mod.io S2S Auth API with the Studio Client ID, Client Secret and requested scopes.
-2. mod.io S2S Server responds with a Service token.
+2. mod.io S2S Server responses with a Service token, valid for 90 days.
 3. Studio Secure Server attaches Service Token as Bearer token to requests to protected S2S APIs.

 ## Implementation